Supermicro says investigation found no evidence of ‘malicious hardware’ reported by Bloomberg

 “Recent reports in the media wrongly alleged that bad actors had inserted a malicious chip or other hardware on our products during the manufacturing process.”

-In October, Bloomberg reported that some of Supermicro’s motherboards, which are used in the server systems at a variety of companies, were found to have previously undiscovered microchips that could have been used to gain access to sensitive systems.
+In October, Bloomberg reported that some of Supermicro’s motherboards, which are used in the server systems at a variety of companies, were found to have previously contained surreptitious microchips that could have been used to gain access to sensitive systems.

 Supermicro denied Bloomberg’s claims as did Amazon and Apple, which Bloomberg reported had found examples of the microchips on their Supermicro motherboards.
 The Department of Homeland Security, the Office of the Director of National Intelligence and the FBI have also shed doubt on the article’s accuracy.